marcellodibello/misc/index.md

 The general point is clear, but the discussion is odd.
 Presumably, we'll have some evidence for Lizardness (in short, L) and some evidence against it.
 Say 50 features favor L and 50 do not.
 So the balance of evidence should be even.
 If the prior for L are low, the posterior probability of L will be low.
 Or most features could go against L, so the evidece against L will be overwhelming.

-The quotation instead assumes that 50 features could be weakely anomalous, with Bayes factor of 2.
-So, combined, the Bayes factor is 2^{50}, which is overwheliing evidence for L. But what about the other features?
+The quotation instead assumes that 50 features could be weakly anomalous, with Bayes factor of 2.
+So, combined, the Bayes factor is 2^{50}, which is overwhelming evidence for L. But what about the other features?
 Why assume that their Bayes factor is merely 1?
 Why not 1/2 so that, combined, we have 1/2^{50}?
 The author admits that much when he writes (p.
 21):

 > However let us be a little less reckless; after all, all of those less anomalous observations should have had a Bayes factor smaller than 1 because they are evidence for humanity.